Mini-Pingu/mini-pingu.github.io/index.md

 Hi, this is Mini-Pingu speaking.

-Dedicating to be a Javascript full stack engineer.
+Dedicating to be a Full Stack MERN Developer

 I will share some interesting infomation I build or find, including: